On the Okounkov-Olshanski formula for standard tableaux of skew shapes: A Reverse Plane Partition q -Analogue

 \subsection{Evaluating the Grothendieck polynomial}

 Expanding out Theorem \ref{thm:oorpp} in the obvious way leads to a sum over set-valued semistandard tableaux.
-In order to manipulate this into an expression resembling \eqref{eq:oof}, we need a technical result that categorizes set-valued semistandard tableaux by the maximum entries in each cell. \begin{defn} Given a semistandard tableau $T$ of shape $\mu$ and a cell $u \in [\mu]$, let $m_T(u)$ be the minimum $k \leq T(u)$ such that replacing $T(u)$ with $k$ still results in a semistandard tableau.
-Similarly, define $M_T(u)$ to be the maximum such $k \geq T(u)$, or $\infty$ if such a $k$ does not exist. \end{defn} \begin{prop} The set of all set-valued tableaux of shape $\mu$ admits parallel decompositions
+In order to manipulate this into an expression resembling \eqref{eq:oof}, we need a technical result that categorizes set-valued semistandard tableaux by the maximum entries in each cell. \begin{definition} Given a semistandard tableau $T$ of shape $\mu$ and a cell $u \in [\mu]$, let $m_T(u)$ be the minimum $k \leq T(u)$ such that replacing $T(u)$ with $k$ still results in a semistandard tableau.
+Similarly, define $M_T(u)$ to be the maximum such $k \geq T(u)$, or $\infty$ if such a $k$ does not exist. \end{definition} \begin{proposition} The set of all set-valued tableaux of shape $\mu$ admits parallel decompositions